Mirantis/mke-docs/content/docs/concepts/configuration.md

 - Enable or disable certain MKE components.
 - Configure MKE component features

-Once set, the MKE configuration file is translated into a more complex blueprint that contains the granular details on how to set up the cluster.
+Once set, the MKE configuration file is translated into a more complex [k0rdent template](../k0rdent-templates) that contains the granular details on how to set up the cluster.

 ## Create configuration